Equilibrium with Heterogeneous Information Flows: Introduction

 \section{Introduction}

 In this paper, we study equilibria in a multi-asset, multi-agent continuous time economy where there is asymmetric information.
-The novelty is that we allow, in continuous time, for multiple agents with private information to enter the market throughout time.
-This enables us to identify how a dynamic economy reacts and equilibriates upon the arrival of new information.
+The novelty is that we allow for agents with private information to dynamically enter the market.
+This enables us to identify how the market reacts and equilibriates upon the arrival of new information.

 The notion that prices convey private information dates at least back to \cite{hayek1945use}, and formalizing this notion is a classic problem in the asset pricing literature.
-The earliest works are \cite{grossman1976efficiency, grossman1980impossibility}, which consider a one period model where the asset payoff and private signals are jointly normal, and where all agents have preferences described by an exponential (CARA) utility function. \cite{grossman1976efficiency} showed that prices are fully revealing in that knowing the price provides as much information, in terms of estimating the risky asset terminal payoff, as the private signals do, thus creating a paradox (i.e. why be an insider if the signal provides no useful information over what could be publicly attained?).
-Both \cite{grossman1980impossibility} and \cite{hellwig1980aggregation, diamond1981information} avoid the paradox by introducing ``noise'' traders (agents with inelastic exogenous demand).
+The earliest works are \cite{grossman1976efficiency, grossman1980impossibility}, which consider a one period model where the asset payoff and private signals are jointly normal, all agents have preferences described by an exponential (CARA) utility function, and the economy is competitive in that agents take prices as given.

+\cite{grossman1976efficiency} showed that prices are fully revealing, in that they provide as much information regarding the risky asset terminal payoff as the private signals.
+This created a paradox, as fully revealing prices remove the incentive to be an insider, but the price itself depends on the presence of insiders. \cite{grossman1980impossibility, hellwig1980aggregation, diamond1981information} avoid the paradox by introducing ``noise'' traders (agents with inelastic exogenous demand).
 Additionally, \cite{grossman1980impossibility} introduces an uninformed agent who is rational, but does not have a private signal.

 After these early works, many papers extended the basic model.
-While a complete literature review is beyond the scope of this paper (see \cite{garcia2015asymmetric} for a partial overview), we highlight \cite{brennan1996information} which allowed for agents to receive flows of private signals in a discrete time\footnote{\cite{brennan1996information} also allowed the trading periods to increase, informally obtaining a limiting continuous time economy.}; \cite{han2018dynamic} which considered when private information may be dynamically obtained at a cost; and \cite{MR4192554} which allowed for continuous trading in a diffusive economy where a single signal is received at time zero\footnote{We adopt the setting of \cite{MR4192554}, and use technical results proved in \cite[Supplemental Appendix]{MR4192554} and \cite{detemple2022dynamic}.}.
+While a complete literature review is beyond the scope of this paper (see \cite{garcia2015asymmetric} for a partial overview), in the case of a competitive economy we highlight \cite{brennan1996information} which allowed for agents to receive flows of private signals in a discrete time\footnote{\cite{brennan1996information} also allowed the trading periods to increase, informally obtaining a limiting continuous time economy.}; \cite{han2018dynamic} which considered when private information may be dynamically obtained at a cost; and \cite{MR4192554} which allowed for continuous trading in a diffusive economy where a single signal is received at time zero.